Tavenem/Scop/README.md

 ### Working Offline

 For a true offline experience, you can install Scop as a [progressive web app](https://en.wikipedia.org/wiki/Progressive_web_application) (PWA).
-That means Scop will be availble on your device like an installed program, without opening your browser or even being online.
+That means Scop will be available on your device like an installed program, without opening your browser or even being online.
 When you *are* online, your data will sync as usual.
 Not every browser supports PWAs on every platform, but most do.
 To install Scop as a PWA, look near the top right of your browser.